blockspacer/fuchsia-cobalt/README.md

 preserving algorithms.
 This code is linked into both the Encoder, which uses it to encode Observations, and the ReportMaster, which uses it to decode Observations.

+### src/system_data
+This directory contains the code for Cobalt's Encoder, which is a client library whose job is to encode Observations using one of several privacy-preserving encodings, and send Envelopes to the Shuffler using gRPC.

 ### src/registry
 This directory contains the implementation of Cobalt's config registration